Sourdough Bread

 use a sprayer/spritzer ($1 at Costco) with clean water to keep the bread from dying out and forming a a hard skin. sprinkle black seeds on top of the bread (spruse a sprayer/spritzer ($1 at Costco) with clean water to keep the bread from dying out and forming a a hard skin. sprinkle black seeds on top of the bread (spraying the bread with a bit of water will help the seeds stick).

 Place the bread into the middle rack of the oven with the light on.
-Place a small pan with hot water on the bottom rack. this will help warm up the oven to promote rising and also humidify the over so the dough doesn't dry..
+Place a small pan with hot water on the bottom rack.
+This will help warm up the oven to promote rising and also humidify so the dough doesn't dry..
 On dry summer days remember to spray the oven lightly with water..

-Once the bread is risen take it out of the oven (remove the water pan too), and preheat the oven to 550f (or as as high as it can).
+Once the bread is risen take it out of the oven (remove the water pan too), and preheat the oven to 500f.

-Wet the bread with the water sprayer and place it on the middle rack, try to minimize the time that the oven door is open so you don't loose too much heat..
+Wet the bread with the water sprayer and place it on the middle rack, try to minimize the time that the oven door is open so you don't lose too much heat..

-After 4 minutes open the oven and spray the bread (and the inside of the oven) with water and close the door as soon as you can.
+After 4 minutes open the oven, spray the bread (and the inside of the oven) with water, and close the door as soon as you can.

-When the bread starts showing signs of browning (little gold patches, typically after 25 minutes of baking) turn the temp down to 430f (if you have convection, switch to convection at 410f).
+When the bread starts showing signs of browning (little gold patches, typically after 10-15 minutes of baking) turn the temperature down to 430f (if you have convection, switch to convection at 410f).

 Continue to bake until the bread is light mahogany brown but NOT burned.
-Take the bread out, and let it cool down for at least half an hour.
+Take the bread out, and let it cool.

 It is very tempting to eat the bread warm, but sourdough tastes a lot better after 2 hours..